camibarbagallo27/IE-MAPS/README.md

 1. Clone or download our repository.

+2. Download pycharm.

-2. Open the terminal and indicate where you saved the repository.
+3. Open the terminal and indicate where you saved the repository.

-3. Press enter and write: python IEMaps.py.
+4. Press enter and write: python IEMaps.py.

-4. Now start using our program!
+5. Now start using our program!

 <a name="usage"/>